Boxing inequalities in Banach spaces and Riemannian manifolds: Introduction

 $\HC_m(f(A))\leq L^m \HC_m(A)$;

-- If $m\in (0,1]$, and $A$ is bounded and connected, then $\HC_m^{\frac{1}{m}}(A)= rad(A),$ the smallest radius of a closed ball containing $A$.
-Indeed, if $m\leq 1$ , it is advantageous to merge intersecting metric balls into one metric ball of a larger radius.
+- If $m\in (0,1]$, and $A$ is a bounded and connected subset of a Banach space $X$, then $\HC_m^{\frac{1}{m}}(A)= rad(A),$ the smallest radius of a closed ball in $X$ containing $A$.
+In fact, if $m\leq 1$ , it is advantageous to merge intersecting metric balls into a larger metric ball.
+(Since $A$ is connected,